provenance-io/provenance/x/attribute/spec/README.md

 ## Abstract

 The purpose of the Attributes Module is to act as a registry that allows an Address to store <Name, Value> pairs.
-Every Name must be registered by the Name Service, and an Address can have duplicate Names/Keys.
-Values are required to have a type, and they can be set or retrieved with a Name.
+Every Name must be registered by the Name Service, and an Address can have duplicate Names.
+Values are required to have a type, and they can be set or retrieved by Name.

-This feature provides the blockchain with the capability to store and retrieve values by name.
-It plays a major part in the creation of smart contracts.
-An Address can create and store a named contract on the blockchain.
+This feature provides the blockchain with the capability to store and retrieve values by Name.
+It plays a major part in some of our components such as smart contract creation process.
+It allows an Address to create and store a named smart contract on the blockchain.

 ## Contents